George-lewis/TwitterEmbedFixer/readme.md

 The bot:

 - Listens for messages with Twitter links
-- Downloads the video using YoutubeDL, if it hasn't been cached
+- Downloads the video using YoutubeDL
 - Uploads the file as a reply to the original message

-### Warning

-The cache grows indefinitely and must be cleaned manually